 You can find websites that allow you to input the amount of your medical bills, and it will spit back out 3 times that amount as the "value" of the case.
 The task is not so simple.

-The bottom line is that there is simply no formula to determine the value of a case.
+The bottom line is that there is simply no formula to determine the fair value of a case.

 Other, personal, intangible factors can influence these calculations, whether made by a human being or a computer.
 A skilled personal injury and accident lawyer should make the additional, distinctive, but important, considerations well known to the adjuster as part of the negotiation process.
 An effective attorney will put these personal considerations firmly in front of the jury deciding the case, to be weighed along with the hard numbers and objective, tangible evidence.